hellerve/ptolemy/README.md

 some context about the book and the period it was written in, but the book itself wasn’t my cup of tea at all.

+* *The Truth* by **Terry Pratchett** (2000)

+This was one of the first discworld novels I ever read, and I still enjoy it.
+Nuff said.

+* *The Black Swan: The Impact of the Highly Improbable* by **Nassim Nicholas Taleb** (2007)

+Very informal and pretty insightful, but obscured by an unnecessarily relaxed style that makes some of the reasoning feel pretty sloppy.

 ## Management

 ### Books